PUBLIC TRANSIT THROUGHOUT THE UNITED STATES

-By the 1930's and 1940's, all of the streetcars were replaced with buses, except in a few of the largest cities.
+Mainly in the 1920's, buses were introduced, which subsequently replaced all of the streetcars, except in a few of the largest cities.
+Some cities used trolleybuses, also known as trackless trolleys.
+Rubber tired buses requiring being steered, but powered by electricity from overhead wires.
 Some bus systems continued to be owned by power companies, other bus systems were owned by various different types of companies of different sizes.
 And by the end of the 1970's, nearly all transit systems were publicly owned.
 Although many transit agencies would contract with private transit management companies to operate the transit systems.

 Most transit systems became owned by the cities served.
 Although in certain larger metropolitan areas, regional transit authorities were approved by the states and the voters to develop comprehensive transit systems serving both cities and suburbs.

 Brief histories of transit systems in cities throughout the United States, organized by state.

 For many of the largest cities, more detailed historical information is provided for the surface transit systems.
 Including how many of the present individual transit routes evolved from streetcar and bus routes introduced by the private transit companies.
 Availability of information is usually dependent on how much has been published about the different city transit systems.
 For some of the Midwest cities, historic streetcar and bus rosters are included.
 Information is not included for subway and rapid transit lines, which generally are well covered with other web sites.

 Direct links to pages, linking to more detailed historical information for large city transit systems.